backdrop-contrib/samlauth/README.md

 Users who have been created by the IdP login process get no password, so they can only log in locally after using Drupal's 'password reset e-mail' functionality.
-They only have acces to that if they have the "Use Drupal login" permission.
+They only have acces to that if they have a role that is "allowed to use Drupal login also when linked to a SAML login"